 - How would you react if you were Brian?

-- Which aspects of Brian’s lifestyle could increase his risk of cancer?
+- What changes could Brian make to reduce his risk of cancer?

-- How would you approach a conversation with Brian about his lifestyle?
+- How would you approach a conversation with Brian about his health?

 You can compare your list of Brian’s risky behaviours to the checklist included in the downloads section below.